rkulidzan/magic-8-ball/README.md

 # magic-8-ball
-Creating a Magic 8 Ball using Python
+Creating a - shady - Magic 8 Ball using Python.
+A simple tool you can operate in your terminal or add to the back-end!